GF3000/Gestor-de-Citas/README.md

 ## About the project

-This is the result of the Programación 2 project for Computer Science student an Universidad Polititécnica de Madrid
+This is the result of the Programación 2 project for Computer Science at Universidad Polititécnica de Madrid

 ## Getting Started